All Products

 Description

 Select the region where you want to create the endpoint group.
-IPv6 clients can access only servers deployed in the specified region.
+The server that the clients want to access must be deployed in the specified region.

 In this example, China (Beijing) is selected.